Designed for discovery of novel antibacterials

-Despite intensive research in the antibacterial field, need of new effective and safe treatment remains the most important task.
-During the last decade, many investigations on antibacterials led to the systematic research and special rules in molecular parameters.
-Usually, molecules with antibacterial activity are larger and more polar compering to the general drugs.
-Careful analysis of available data allowed as to design
+Despite extensive research in the antibacterial field, need of new effective and safe treatment remains one of the most important tasks in nowadays drug discovery.
+During the last decades, many investigations on antibacterials led to the systematic research and emergence of special rules in molecular parameters and structural features.
+Molecules with antibacterial activity are typically larger and more polar compering to the general drugs.
+Carefully collected available data was used for construction of our new Antibacterial library.

-To design our new library of potential antibacterial agents we applied knowledge-based approach with the selection of molecules with the most similar molecular properties to known and validated antibiotics.
-A number of molecular parameters restrictions were used to extract the initial dataset.
-Then the substructure and shape-based searches were used for the selection of molecules with privileged cores and natural product-like scaffolds, which are known to be essential for antibacterial activity.
+Knowledge-based approach was mainly used in the construction of our new antibacterial library.
+Strict refinement with the right molecular parameters profile was the first and basic stage in library design.
+Then the substructure and shape-based searches were used for the selection of molecules with privileged cores, motifs and natural product-like scaffolds, which are known to be essential for antibacterial activity.

 - Dihydrofolate reductase inhibitors